mjordan/NodeHasMembers_Context_condition/README.md

 Note that this repo is a temporary home until this plugin is included in the base Islandora module, is packaged in its own module, etc. See the discussion at https://github.com/Islandora-CLAW/CLAW/issues/396 for more detail.

+Also note that Context Conditions now show up in all block visibility settings.
+This is [standard](https://www.drupal.org/node/2287827) Drupal 8 behavior.

 ## Requirements

 * [Islandora](https://github.com/Islandora-CLAW/islandora) a.k.a.
 CLAW